I’m almost ready to start looking for any remaining full service gas stations. Are there any still?

 A Beer at the White House with a Harvard “Hot Head” and a Cop Peace Prize

-For my left leaning friends, you'll notice I did not include any accomplishments that are not fact.
+For my left leaning friends, you'll notice I did not include any accomplishments that are not fact checked.
 There is no hearsay and the results are auditable.
-Moreover, "hot head" is not opinion; when you go "schizo" on a cop, you're a "hot head!" (look it up)
+Moreover, "hot head" is not opinion; when you go "psycho" on a cop, you're a "hot head!" (look it up)

-All I'm just saying is that if you give the man a prize - lets review his existing body of work!
+All I'm just saying is... if you give the man a Peace Prize - what was it for?

-On the other hand, if it’s not based on what you’ve already done but instead based on what you plan to do or wish you could do – the possibilities are limitless...
+On the other hand, if the Peace Prize is not based on what you've ALREADY done - but instead based on what you plan to do or HOPE you "might" do...
+Well, then the possibilities are limitless.

 I’ll task you use your imagination to think of the possible Peace Prizable “accomplishments” that the future might hold in store for our President.